 - Local anaesthetics e.g. lignocaine.

-- Infrequently, opioids might also be used for neuropathic pain treatment although the comments above still apply.
+- Infrequently, opioids may be used for neuropathic pain treatment – although, must be closely monitored as mentioned above.